-The SCA refers to Paris Principle B.2 and to its General Observation 1.9 on 'Government representatives on National Human Rights Institutions'.
+The SCA refers to Paris Principle B.1 and to its General Observation 1.8 on 'Selection and appointment of the decision-making body of National Human Rights Institutions'.
+It is encouraged to seek advice and assistance from the OHCHR and the Asia Pacific Forum of NHRIs.